JD499/jtrivia/README.md

 # JTrivia API

-JTrivia is a trivia API that provides trivia questions, categories, and other related data; data is populated through the help of jService api
+JTrivia is a trivia API that provides trivia questions, categories, and other related data.
+Data is populated with the help of [jService API](http://jservice.io/).

 ## Getting Started